A bill that will raise the alcohol cap on beer in Tennessee in 2017 was approved today by the state House of Representatives in a 72-12 vote.

-In Tennessee, beer is defined as a fermented malt beverage containing 5% or less alcohol by weight.
-That definition means any beer over that limit — which includes many styles of beers, from Belgians to IPAs to stouts — are defined as “high-gravity” beers and can only be purchased in liquor stores.
+In Tennessee, beer has traditionally been defined as a fermented malt beverage containing 5% or less alcohol by weight.
+That definition means any beers over that limit — which includes many styles of beers, from Belgians to IPAs to stouts — are considered “high-gravity” beers and can only be purchased in liquor stores.

 The bill will increase the 5% limit to 8% ABW.
 In terms most beer drinkers are familiar with, instead of the current 6.2 alcohol by volume limit, beers up to 10.1% ABV will be allowed on shelves anywhere beer is sold.

 An earlier proposal would have increased the ABW limit to 12%, but that was lowered as part of a compromise.

 Another concession was this: the bill does not take effect until Jan.
 1, 2017, meaning it will be two-and-a-half years before higher-gravity beers are sold outside of liquor stores, and six months after the first bottles of wine are allowed in grocery stores.